Dynamic clustering for heterophilic stochastic block models with time-varying node memberships: Debiasing and kernel smoothing

 \begin{proposition}[Deterministic condition for alignability] Assume any fixed sequence of membership matrices $M^{(1/T)},M^{(2/T)},\ldots,M^{(1)}$.
 For this sequence, if the number of nodes that change memberships between time $t$ and $t+1/T$ is less than half of the smallest community size at time $t$ for each pair of consecutive time points, meaning

 then deterministically this sequence of matrices $M^{(1/T)},M^{(2/T)},\ldots,M^{(1)}$ is alignable. \end{proposition}

 Proposition \ref{prop:yes-alignability-deterministic} highlights that alignability is guaranteed if not many nodes change communities relative to the smallest community size.
-Next, the following proposition ensures that if $\gamma/T = o(1)$, this event occurs with high probability, where we focus specifically on a two-community model (i.e., $K=2$), where each community starts with equal sizes.
+Next, the following proposition ensures that if $\gamma/T = o(1)$, this event occurs with high probability, specifically focusing on a two-community model (i.e., $K=2$), where each community initially has equal sizes.

-\begin{proposition}[Alignability in a two-community model] Given Assumptions \ref{ass:asymptotic}, \ref{ass:cluster_size}, and \ref{ass:bernoulli} for the model in Section \ref{sec:model} for a two-community model (i.e., $K=2$) initialized at $t=0$ to have equal community sizes, if $\gamma/T = o(1)$, then with probability at least $1-2/T$, the set of random membership matrices $M^{(1/T)},M^{(2/T)},\ldots,M^{(1)}$ is alignable. \end{proposition}
+\begin{proposition}[Alignability in a two-community model] Given Assumptions \ref{ass:asymptotic} and \ref{ass:bernoulli} for the model in Section \ref{sec:model} for a two-community model (i.e., $K=2$) initialized at $t=0$ to have equal community sizes, if $\gamma/T = o(1)$, then with probability at least $1-2/T$, the set of random membership matrices $M^{(1/T)},M^{(2/T)},\ldots,M^{(1)}$ is alignable. \end{proposition}

 This proof involves a novel recursive martingale argument since we need to ensure that alignability holds for the entire sequence of membership matrices across each pair of consecutive time points.
-We expect the argument to work for more general settings under mild conditions with more careful bookkeeping.
+We expect the argument to hold for more general settings under mild conditions, provided that more careful bookkeeping is employed.
+As an aside, our proof shows that the community sizes stay close to $n/2$ for all time points, demonstrating that Assumption \ref{ass:cluster_size} can be satisfied with high probability.

+\begin{remark}[No assumptions on the specific node-switching mechanism] Both the negative and positive results in Propositions \ref{prop:no-alignability} and \ref{prop:yes-alignability-deterministic}, respectively, formalize the conditions under which alignability is possible without assuming any specific mechanism for how nodes change memberships or knowledge of the connectivity matrices $\{B^{(t)}\}$'s.
+The only assumption needed is Assumption \ref{ass:bernoulli}.
+As our simulations suggest, this means that the nodes can change their memberships according to a time-varying Markov transition matrix. \end{remark}

+\begin{remark}[Investigating the behavior of individual nodes] Consider the two-community setting of Proposition \ref{prop:yes-alignability-probabilistic} where the ratio $\gamma/T$ is small enough that the distinction between the community changing mechanism in Assumption \ref{ass:poisson} and Assumption \ref{ass:bernoulli} is negligible.
+With a time-uniform community recovery error bound and alignability, we can track the community trajectory of each node.
+Let $\hat{m}_i^{(t)}$ be the estimated and aligned group membership of node $i$ at time $t$, then Remark \ref{rem:time_uniform} regarding time-uniform estimation error and Proposition \ref{prop:yes-alignability-probabilistic} regarding alignability jointly imply that with high probability, $\hat{m}_i^{(t)}$ correctly track most of the nodes,